camillevalat/Abcd5-website/README.md

 ## Data Landscape

-Our analysis begins with the comprehensive CMU movie dataset, which includes data on 81,000 movies, 450,000 character entries, 72 character types, and 42,000 plot summaries.
+Our analysis begins with the CMU movie dataset, which includes data on 81,000 movies, 450,000 character entries, 72 character types, and 42,000 plot summaries.
 To enhance our anlysis, we integrated additional datasets :

 *   **IMDb Ratings**: Given that only 13% of the movies in our primary dataset provided revenue information, we needed a more robust metric for assessing a movie's success.
 Therefore, we incorporated IMDb movie ratings to provide a broader perspective.
 *   **Movie Budgets**: Understanding the financial aspect of movie production is crucial.
 To analyze the impact of budgets, we sourced a dataset from Kaggle that provides detailed budget information for a wide range of films.